ChaosLabsInc/chainlink-oracle-cli/README.md

 Volatility is a DeFi constant and is something that all protocols and applications should test for thoroughly.
 Internal application and protocol state is often a direct result of Oracle returns values.
 To further illustrate this let's use an example.

 Imagine a lending protocol (Maker, AAVE, Benqi, Spectral.finance, etc..) that accepts Ethereum as collateral against stablecoin loans.
 What happens on a day like Black Thursday, when Ethereum prices cascade negatively to the tune of ~70% in a 48 hour time frame?
-Well, a lot of things happen <INSERT_EMOJI>.
+Well, a lot of things happen 🤦.
 One critical aspect of responding to market volatiltiy is protocol keepers triggering liquidations and thus ensuring protocol solvency.

 With the ability to control Oracle return values, simulating such scenarios in your local development environment is possible.